City Council Approves El Paso's Comprehensive Bike Plan

 “This plan will allow the city to develop infrastructure which accommodates all users including motorists, pedestrians, mass transit users and bicyclists,” said Fred Lopez, Assistant Director of the City of El Paso’s Capital Improvement Department.
 “The plan is an important component of improving El Paso’s quality of life by encouraging regional cooperation and recommends key changes to planning processes and land use policies to ensure bicycle infrastructure is more thoughtfully integrated into existing roadways, off-street paths, and new development.

-To view how the complete Comprehensive Bike Plan, maps of the proposed bicycle routes, and learn how its proposal will make an impact in different areas of El Paso, please click on the links below.
+Learn how the complete Comprehensive Bike Plan, maps of the proposed bicycle routes, and learn how its proposal will make an impact in different areas of El Paso.

 What is a Bike Plan?